Labour Party in Northern Ireland: Labour Representation Committee

 The LPNI did not stand in the 2017 Assembly elections.
 However, LPNI member Donal O'Cofaigh was expelled from the party for standing on the Cross-Community Labour Alternative party list.
 In May 2017, a member of the executive of the Labour Party in Northern Ireland wrote to the Labour Party threatening legal action should the party continue to refuse to allow LPNI members to stand for election in Northern Ireland.
 The following year, delegates from the Northern Ireland party attended the 2017 national conference to bring their arguments to other delegates at fringe events.
-In August 2017, several officers in the LPNI structure, including chair Anna McAleavy, vice chair Damien Harris and secretary Kathryn Johnston - the last of whom contested the 2016 assembly election - resigned in an internal struggle inside the party leading up to the National Executive Committee assessing LPNI's case for structuring as a full part of the Labour Party (like Welsh Labour or Scottish Labour).
+In August 2017, several officers in the LPNI structure, including chair Anna McAleavy, vice chair Damien Harris and secretary Kathryn Johnston – the last of whom contested the 2016 assembly election – resigned in an internal struggle inside the party leading up to the National Executive Committee assessing LPNI's case for structuring as a full part of the Labour Party (like Welsh Labour or Scottish Labour).

 In May 2018, Corbyn made his first visit to Northern Ireland as leader of the Labour Party.
 In this two-day visit, he visited Derry and the border areas and finished with a speech at Queen's University in Belfast.
 His speech focused on restoring devolved government – after it had been in a political deadlock since the 2017 assembly election – and mitigating disruption to Northern Ireland caused by Brexit.
 His speech was 'broadly well received'; however, there was some upset caused within the regional Labour Party, as he did not visit any of the branches or executive committee in this time.
 At a fringe event during the 2018 Labour party conference in Liverpool, the Unite union leader Len McCluskey said his union would back Labour Party standing candidates in Northern Ireland if that was decided.
-Colum Eastwood, leader of the SDLP, was notably not at the conference this year when the leader of the party usually attends.
+Colum Eastwood, leader of the SDLP, was notably not at the conference that year when the leader of the party usually attends.